MVIII-tech-OPC-pvt-ltd/alkali-mtls-react-jsx/README.md

 For more detailed information on specific components and contexts used in this project, refer to the following documentation:

-- [AuthPage Documentation](./docs/pages/AuthPage.page.docs.md): Provides details on the `AuthPage` component, which supports user authentication.
+- [AlMTemplateApp](#almtemplateapp): The usage of ur AlMTemplateApp
-- [UsersHub Context Documentation](./docs/contexts/UsersHub.context.docs.md): Explains the `UsersHubContext` for managing user authentication and user data.
+- [UsersHub Context Documentation](#usershub-context-documentation-): Explains the `UsersHubContext` for managing user authentication and user data.
-- [WareHouse Context Documentation](./docs/contexts/WareHouse.context.docs.md): Describes the `WareHouseContext` for managing warehouse-related functionalities and state.
+- [WareHouse Context Documentation](#warehouse-context-documentation): Describes the `WareHouseContext` for managing warehouse-related functionalities and state.

+Certainly!
+Let's break down how to use `AlMTemplateApp` and `AlMNavigationTemplateApp` components in your React application.

+### `AlMTemplateApp`

+`AlMTemplateApp` is a wrapper component that likely provides a common layout or styling for your application.
+It takes a `title` prop and can wrap other components or content.

+### `AlMNavigationTemplateApp`

+`AlMNavigationTemplateApp` is a component designed to handle navigation within your application.
+It takes a `navItems` prop, which is an array of navigation items.
+Each navigation item is an object with `icon`, `text`, and `component` properties.

+### Combined Usage in App Component

+In your `App` component, you are combining these two components to create a structured layout with navigation:

+- `AlMTemplateApp` provides the overall layout and title for the application.
+- `AlMNavigationTemplateApp` handles the navigation, displaying different components based on the selected navigation item.

+This structure helps in organizing your application into a cohesive layout with easy navigation.

 ## Example Usage